Skip to main content

 note

-The actual values of the targeting attributes (e.g. the user ids, emails, etc.) are never sent to GrowthBook.
+The actual values of the targeting attributes (e.g., the user IDs, emails, etc.) are never sent to GrowthBook.
 They are only stored in memory locally within the SDK.
 This architecture eliminates huge potential security holes and keeps your user's PII safe and secure.

 Each attribute has 4 parts: